FedericoNurra/cidoc-crm_extentions_periodic_table/README.md

 The interface content is dinamically generated from the Cidoc-CRM implementation in RDF.
 There is no server-side computation, all the data processing and reasoning is done client side, entirely in javascript.

-### Functions

-* One page visualization of the entire Conceptual Reference Model
-* Search/Filter by name or code
-* Inspect single Classes and Properties to see details
-* Highlight immediate relations on the table
-* D3.js infographic visualization of hierarchies
-* Show all relations, recursively, for every class and property
-* Clipboard (a copy/paste function, pretty useful during modeling)
-* Switch between Properties and Inverse Properties

-### Future releases

-* Higher level grouping of classes (in a real periodic table fashion)
-* Permalinks for Classes and Properties
-* A reasoner-powered sandbox, useful to test consistency of triples